morisUtokyo/mTR/README.md

 # mTR
 Use Makefile to generate an executable file "mTR".

-usage:   mTR [-smb] <fasta file>
+usage:  mTR <fasta file>
+            mTR  [-s|-m] <fasta file>

--s: Find a single tandem repeat in each read.
+-s:     Output the longest tandem repeat in each read.
--m: Find multiple different tandem repeats.
+-m:    Output multiple non-overlapping tandem repeats.
--b: This option works much facter by avoiding most of short blockes to putput longer blocks (>= 1Kb in length) of tandem repeats.
+         This is the default setting, and can be omitted.

 Command examples:
-mTR -s      A single tandem repeat mTR -sb    A single tandem repeat of >1Kb in size mTR -m     Multiple tandem repeats mTR -mb   Multiple tandem repeats of > 1Kb in size
+mTR -s      A single tandem repeat mTR -m     Multiple tandem repeats

 /*-----------------------------------------
 Features associated with one read with repeats